contao/docs/docs/manual/site-structure/pages-as-central-elements/external-redirect.en.md

 ---

-This page type redirects visitors to an external page.
+A page of this type redirects visitors to an external page.
 This can be a page outside your server or a page within the Contao page structure but under a different domain than the redirect page.

 ## Name and type